 Just weeks after the end of the NATO war, opposition leaders were called to Montenegro, where U.S. envoy Robert Gelbard urged them to engage in violence.
 Vuk Drašković, leader of the Serbian Renewal Movement, was less than enamored with the proposal and refused to go along.
 The plan called for his party to “do the dirty work” and “start the bloodshed,” while the other opposition leaders would leave Serbia.
 “They would wait abroad for NATO troops to bring the peace here.
 Then they would return after the civil war, riding on NATO tanks,” he complained.

 Not to be deterred, one month later President Clinton ordered the CIA to conduct a covert operation to topple the government of Yugoslavia.
 The plan called for the agency to provide financial backing to the opposition and for the U.S. Information Agency to broadcast Western news reports into Serbia.
 U.S. sources revealed that American military and intelligence officials planned to encourage Yugoslav military officers to oppose their government or attempt a coup d’état, an approach that had previously borne fruit in Chile in 1973.
-Kicking off the effort, Madeleine Albright met with Western European foreign ministers to coordinate contacts with the opposition.
+Kicking off the effort, U.S. Secretary of State Madeleine Albright met with Western European foreign ministers to coordinate contacts with the opposition.

 The crucial component of the plan entailed the recruitment of Yugoslav government officials to betray their country.
-Hundreds of prominent Yugoslav citizens were on the U.S. and European Union sanctions list, forbidden to travel abroad, and their assets in foreign banks having been seized.
+Hundreds of prominent Yugoslav citizens were on the U.S. and European Union sanctions list, forbidden to travel abroad, and with their assets in foreign banks having been seized.
 U.S. intelligence agents paid personal visits to many of the sanctioned individuals, implying that their names would be removed if they agreed to cooperate in the Western campaign to overthrow the government of Yugoslavia.
 In some cases, American agents even hinted that uncooperative individuals would face trumped-up war crimes charges and be spirited away and placed on trial before the criminal tribunal at The Hague.

 Some Yugoslav officials were disaffected and thus easy prey for Western agents.
 Others succumbed to bribery.
 “The difficult bit was the calculation of when to offer, the moment to try,” recalled an MI6 officer.
 According to a Yugoslav Military Intelligence source, “When the outside was looking for people, they looked for those they could either blackmail, pay, or who simply had enough common sense to know that time was running out.”